by Jillian Button, Hannah Biggins, Victoria Costa, Tiana Macleod and Alexander Batsis · 8 April 2025

 Overseeing a major change in corporate reporting

-The new legislation represents a significant shift in corporate reporting.
-For many companies, mandatory climate-related financial reporting will mean navigating new and unfamiliar territory.
-As recently remarked by ASIC Chair Joseph Longo, 'the growing interest in ESG issues is driving the biggest changes to financial reporting and disclosure standards in a generation'.1 Boards will play an essential role in responding to these changes and overseeing management to ensure their organisations respond appropriately and adequately to climate-related risks and opportunities.
+The amendments represent a significant expansion in corporate reporting.
+For many companies, mandatory climate-related financial reporting will mean producing new disclosures and navigating unfamiliar territory.
+As remarked by ASIC Chair Joseph Longo, 'the growing interest in ESG issues is driving the biggest changes to financial reporting and disclosure standards in a generation'.1 Boards will play an essential role in responding to these changes and overseeing management to ensure their organisations respond appropriately and adequately to climate-related risks and opportunities.

 The new climate-related financial disclosure regime

-The Act implements standardised, internationally aligned, mandatory climate-related financial disclosure requirements for large listed and unlisted entities.
+The newly inserted provisions in Chapter 2M of the Corporations Act implement standardised, internationally aligned, mandatory climate-related financial disclosure requirements for large listed and unlisted entities, which sit alongside the existing financial reporting obligations.
 Such disclosures are intended to provide comparable, transparent and decision-useful information to stakeholders.

 This information assists stakeholders to understand and assess: